-(Auditing Standards Committee Statement No. 550, paragraphs 10 and 15)
+(Auditing Standards Committee Statement No. 550, paragraphs 19 and 23)

-In addition to the above, there was a case where the engagement team did not examine related parties and transactions with related parties completely.
+As the above case shows, there were cases where the engagement team did not examine related parties and transactions with related parties completely.
 If the management has implemented an internal control for identifying related party transactions and approving significant transactions, the engagement team needs to understand the internal control and perform other appropriate risk assessment procedures as deemed appropriate.